SonarSource/sonarlint-vscode/README.md

 ### Security Hotspots in SonarLint

-Local detection of [Security Hotspots](https://docs.sonarsource.com/sonarlint/vs-code/using-sonarlint/security-hotspots/) is enabled if you are using [Connected Mode](https://docs.sonarsource.com/sonarlint/vs-code/team-features/connected-mode/) with SonarQube 9.7 or above.
-Security Hotspots are also found when bound to a project in SonarCloud.
+Local detection of [Security Hotspots](https://docs.sonarsource.com/sonarlint/vs-code/using-sonarlint/security-hotspots/) is enabled if you are using [Connected Mode](https://docs.sonarsource.com/sonarlint/vs-code/team-features/connected-mode/) with SonarQube 9.7 or above, or SonarCloud.

 Please see the [documentation](https://docs.sonarsource.com/sonarlint/vs-code/using-sonarlint/security-hotspots/) for more details.